 The sum of these effects is progressively diminished with time, allowing to reach already after 4-5 DIV an excitability and axonal transport comparable to the control (Figures 2e, 3b), and stabilizing to a 17%-increased axonal outgrowth (Figure 1b and Table 1).
 Thus, the molecular players stalling NGF signaling endosomes are selectively switched on upon the early contact with the material.
 More studies are needed to understand if the electrophysiological and structural graphene effects can impact independently the transport of NGF vesicles, or if they are rather synergistic.
-This may increase our mechanistic detail of axonal growth processes and help to design optimal biocompatible guides to enhance them.
+This will depend on the ability to experimentally dissect membrane hyperpolarization, axonal stretching, and retrograde transport inhibition, while not precluding the correct NGF uptake to preserve neuron survival.
+Obtained results may surely increase our mechanistic detail of axonal growth processes and help to design optimal biocompatible guides to enhance them.

 Supporting Information.